- When the Task Manager does not reveal why you have high CPU usage, background processes are the main cause.

-- Choose whether you want to preserve files stored on system partition or not.
+- Choose whether you want to preserve files stored on the system partition or not.

 - Follow the instructions until the system is refreshed.

-That should wrap it up.
-In case you have any questions or maybe an alternative solution for this issue, make sure to share them with us and other affected readers.
+If you have any questions or maybe an alternative solution for this issue, share them with us and other affected readers.
 You can do so in the comments section below.